Materials Used For Dental Implants

 Selecting the right material for dental implants is vital because it impacts their success and longevity.
-Let’s look at the most commonly used materials—titanium, zirconia, and ceramic—and understand how each serves a unique purpose in dental implantology.
+Let’s look at the most commonly used materials—titanium, zirconia, and ceramic—and understand how each serves a unique purpose in dental implant dentistry.

 Titanium is the tried-and-tested workhorse of dental implant materials.
 Its strength, durability, and ability to fuse with the jawbone (osseointegration) make it the go-to choice for most dental implant procedures.